What It Feels Like To Be A Plus-Sized Member Of The Cast Of Chicago

 Like many of us, I have a long history of body insecurities.
 Mine stretch all the way back to when someone felt the need to comment on my 5-year-old baby self wearing a swimsuit.
 I know I was rocking the look, but back then, their words cut deep enough to follow me into adulthood.

-Fast forward to my 40s, when I learned to love myself, appreciate my beauty and see the true value in my bigger body.
+Fast forward to my 40s, when I learned to love myself, appreciate my beauty, and see the true value in my bigger body.
 I began to understand that I’m not beautiful despite my body but because of it too.
 Who I am is all of me; my love, talents, and body are all parts of the beauty I can offer the world.
-It was after I learned more self-acceptance and love that I started truly pursuing my dreams of singing and performing.
+After I learned more self-acceptance and love, I started truly pursuing my dreams of singing and performing.
 But then came an opportunity and a challenge…

-I found myself on national television (thank you, America’s Got Talent), but the fat-shaming trolls were ready.
+I was on national television (thank you, America’s Got Talent), but the fat-shaming trolls were ready.
 They came out in full force.
 It felt like I was back in school all over again.
 I was confronted with a wave of bullies and hateful people just out to hurt me.
 One person wrote that they needed to reinforce the stage because I was such a whale I was gonna break it.
-That one stung.
-Shoutout to my sister for letting me cry (a lot) that first year after AGT.
+That one stung—shoutout to my sister for letting me cry (a lot) that first year after AGT.

-Then one day, something snapped in me; I threw my girdle in the trash and decided I would never give those fat-phobic trolls what they wanted.
+Then, one day, something snapped in me; I threw my girdle in the trash and decided I would never give those fat-phobic trolls what they wanted.
 I would not feel shame for who I was or how I looked.
-So I started talking about my self-worth journey to show others that they could be confident in their bodies too.
+Facing fat-phobic trolls online became a catalyst for me to share my self-worth journey.
+I started talking about my self-love path to show others they could also be confident in their bodies.

 And BAM!
 I am now a motivational speaker, reminding people to see value in themselves and connecting with people worldwide who see themselves in me.
-The trolls didn’t dull my spirit; they gave me another reason to shine.
-These last few years, my self-confidence and self-esteem have truly improved, that is, until I walked into the Chicago rehearsal room.
+The trolls didn’t break my spirit; they fueled my shine.
+These last few years, my self-confidence and self-esteem have truly improved until I walked into the Chicago rehearsal room.

 Self Love